 Our verdict

 The Xodus Ultra from Saucony is a trail running shoe for ultra distances.
-It lets go of the beefy and burly signature of the past Xodus, shedding off a significant amount of weight.
-It can go fast and far with its responsive and uber-comfy ride.
-And if you want a shoe that has protection written all over it, the Saucony Xodus Ultra will crush through both well-groomed and rugged terrains like they're nothing.
+We definitely felt that it let go of the beefy and burly signature of the past Xodus, shedding off a significant amount of weight.
+We found that it can go fast and far with its responsive and uber-comfy ride.
+And if you want a shoe that has protection written all over it, the Saucony Xodus Ultra is IT as we witnessed it crush through both well-groomed and rugged terrains like they're nothing.

 Pros